Checking out Chinatown Chinese New Year light-up 2018. The Year of the Dog is at our doorsteps!

 Chinatown Chinese New Year 2018 Light-Up

-Unfortunately, the very first thing I overheard while snapping pictures of the festive light-up was how last year’s decorations were “prettier.”
+Unfortunately, the very first thing I overheard while snapping pictures of the showpiece was how last year’s decorations were “prettier.”
 Grudgingly, I have to agree that the Dog is visually not a match for the Rooster.
-No thanks to the latter’s gaudy feathers, curvy curves and overall good fortune feel.
+No thanks to the latter’s gaudy feathers, curvy curves, and overall good fortune feel.

 Chinatown Chinese New Year Light-Up 2018 is ongoing till Mar 16.
 The festive bazaar ends one month earlier on Feb 15 i.e. Chinese New Year’s Eve.